JolietCyborgs4241/cyborg_sensing/README.md

     * It seems there would be no negative side effects if the vision-processing system continues to operate during the competition and logs objects it sees as well as other sensor inputs as these might be useful for later analysis

+#### Visual Status Display

+This module, cv_status, drives a series of human-visible LEDs on the robot that display the status of different components of the visual-processing system.
+The Raspberry Pi used to run the various components of the visual-processing system has a series of output pins that we can use to drive visual indicators.

+This can provide visual feedback to an observer as to the status and operation of the visual-processing system.
+All of the different components can send messages to cv_status to control their respective indicators.

 ### Hardware platform and Environment

 ### Other ideas and considerations